Cybersecurity

 4 Top Cybersecurity Trends For 2021

 The technology landscape is constantly transforming, and the trends in cybersecurity are keeping pace with it.
-In this post, we will analyze the emerging cyber threats that businesses must watch out for in 2021 and beyond, and focus on the ones that pose the most risk to companies going forward.
+In this post, we will analyze the emerging cyber threats that businesses must watch out for in 2021 and beyond.
+We’ll focus on the ones that pose the most risk to companies going forward.

 Cybersecurity in The Insurance Sector

-In 2020, the written premiums for independent cyber coverage increased by 29% as businesses of all sizes are turning to insurance protection in the face of a considerable increase in ransomware incidents, data theft, and network intrusions over the last 2 years alone.
-Also, the shift to a work-from-home business culture at the start of the pandemic, combined with an increase in phishing emails, left organizations more exposed.
+In 2020, the written premiums for independent cyber coverage increased by 29%.
+In the last two years alone, business have been turning to insurance protection.
+This is due to the considerable increase in ransomware incidents, data theft, and network intrusions.
+Additionally, the shift to a work-from-home business culture, combined with an increase in phishing emails, left organizations more exposed.

 According to AdvisorSmith, the most common causes of cyber insurance claims are employee negligence, phishing, ransomware, and hacking.
 Apartment buildings, medical offices, and accountants in possession of financial or personal information, dates of birth, or customer social security numbers tend to pay the highest premiums for their cyber insurance.